WSBK / Superbike Racing · Workflow guide

 Different number styles across international championships

-Why it's hard: WSBK uses standard white numbers on blue/red backgrounds, but national championships (Italy, Germany, etc.) have local number formats and colors.
-Some use reflective vinyl, others use flat paint.
+Why it's hard.
+WSBK uses standard white numbers on coloured backgrounds, but national championships (Italy, Germany, and others) have local number formats and colours.
+Some use reflective vinyl, others flat paint.

-• Three races per weekend means 15-20 hours of manual tagging — impossible to deliver same-day
+• Three races per weekend means tagging the same fields over and over — hard to deliver same-day

-• Multi-rider pack shots are tedious to tag manually — easier to skip them and lose gallery coverage
+• Multi-rider pack shots are tedious to tag by hand — easier to skip them and lose gallery coverage

 • Fatigue errors and missed riders damage client relationships

-• Consistent accuracy independent of time pressure or fatigue
+• Consistent behaviour regardless of time pressure or fatigue — the tool doesn't get tired

 A typical WSBK weekend at Misano

-Team riders and the organizers remember you as the photographer who delivers same-day.
-You book more WSBK weekends for next season because of your speed and professionalism.
+Team riders and organizers remember you as the photographer who delivers same-day.
+The speed and consistency help you book more WSBK weekends for next season.

 Try RaceTagger on your next Superbike weekend